-Bulgaria: European Commission supports Balkan gas hub project23.
-June 2016. / SEE Energy News
+Bulgaria: European Commission supports Balkan gas hub project, SEE Energy News

 The European Commission (EC) supports the Bul-garian project for the construction of Balkan gas hub on its territory, it was announced after the meeting of the Bulgarian Prime Minister Boyko Borisov and the EU Commissioner for Climate Ac-tion and Energy Miguel Arias Canete.